Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/user-management-access-controls.md

 -   Disable password-based login
 -   Automate user management with the SCIM protocol
 -   Configure role-based access control (RBAC)
--   Audit your systems
+-   Audit access and system changes related to feature flags and projects

 ## Implement single sign-on for enterprise identity integration

-When an enterprise like a global banking platform considers implementing feature flags, the first hurdle is always authentication.
-Traditional username and password approaches quickly become a security nightmare.
-Unleash provides [single sign-on (SSO)](/how-to/sso) as a centralized, secure method for managing user access.
+When an enterprise like a global banking platform considers implementing feature flags, keeping track of who can access your feature flag platform and handling authentication is critical.
+Traditional username and password approaches are insecure and [shared accounts pose a security risk](/blog/stop-sharing-accounts).

+To ensure proper user authentication and reduce risk exposure, Unleash provides [single sign-on](/how-to/sso) as the recommended centralized method for managing user access.

+Unleash supports any SSO option through OpenID Connect or SAML 2.0, including identity providers like Okta, Microsoft Entra ID, and Google Keycloak to create a unified authentication process.

+To configure SSO, navigate to **Admin > Single sign-on** in the Unleash Admin UI.

 ![In Unleash's Single Sign-On page, there are four tabs to set up Open ID Connect, SAML 2.0, traditional passwords, and SCIM.](/img/use-case-user-mgmt-saml.png)

-Unleash supports any SSO option through OpenID Connect or SAML 2.0, including identity providers like Okta, Microsoft Entra ID, and Google Keycloak to create a unified authentication ecosystem.

 By integrating Unleash with these systems, organizations can ensure that every engineer accessing feature flags undergoes a rigorous, centralized authentication process.
 These integrations ensure a transparent, auditable system where every access can be traced, logged, and validated.